 *1 large square of parchment or foil with a circle cut out in the center

 Roll one of the the crusts out to fit a 10 inch pie pan with a one inch overhang making sure to press down in the corners of pan and place in the freezer while you prepare the filling.
 Place the the top piece in a baggy in the freezer as well.

 Peel, core, into thin slices.
 I use my corer/slicer then peel and if the pieces are too big I cut in half.

 Place the apples into a large bowl and add the lemon juice or limoncello and toss.

 Add the butter and toss as well.

 Mix the sugar, cinnamon, and corn starch together and mix in.

 Remove the crust from the freezer and add the filling.
 Place this back into the freezer.

-Remove the top crust and roll out a little larger than 10 inches, roll this back up onto the rolling pin and remove the pie from freezer.
+Roll the top crust out a little larger than 10 inches, roll this back up onto the rolling pin and remove the pie from freezer.
 Roll the top out onto the pie and press down and around the apples.